Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 A HELOC operates more like a credit card than a loan.
-You receive approval for a certain amount, usually about 90% of your home equity amount.
+You receive approval for a certain amount, usually 80% of your home equity amount.
 Instead of accepting this amount in a single lump sum, it's a line of credit you have access to throughout the draw period, usually about 7-10 years.
 You can draw a portion or all of the funds at any point, replenish them and draw from them again.

 These funds, minus the amount you've withdrawn, stay available throughout the draw period.
 You repay any money you withdrew during the repayment period.